Keyboard shortcuts

 This course teaches 3D design and digital fabrication using a fully accessible, command-line-driven toolchain centered on OpenSCAD (text-based CAD), 3DMake (non-visual build automation), and accessible editors (VS Code, Notepad++, command-line editors) with screen reader support.

-The curriculum is explicitly designed for blind and visually impaired learners who use screen readers (NVDA, JAWS, VoiceOver).
+The curriculum is explicitly designed for blind and visually impaired learners who use screen readers (NVDA, JAWS, Orca, VoiceOver).
 It eliminates GUI navigation and visual feedback in favor of keyboard-driven, text-based workflows that screen readers can fully access.
 Accessibility is not an add-on.
 It is the foundation of every tool, workflow, and lesson in this curriculum.

 Curriculum Structure